eezstreet/SWATEliteForce/README.md

 - Stechkov Warehouse (Desert Eagle)
 - Old Granite Hotel (AK-47)
 - Mt.
 Threshold Research Center (M249 SAW)

+## SCORING SYSTEM ##
+The scoring system has been altered:

+* Bonuses:

+- Mission Completed: Awarded when all of the mission objectives are completed.
+Points: 45
+- Suspects Arrested: Bonus based on the amount of suspects secured.
+Points: (Number of suspects arrested)/(Total Number of suspects) x 20.
+- Suspects Incapacitated: Bonus based on the amount of suspects incapacitated and secured.
+Points: (Number of suspects arrested)/(Total Number of suspects) x 13 (65% of 20).
+- Suspects Neutralized: Bonus based on the amount of suspects neutralized.
+Points: (Number of suspects arrested)/(Total Number of suspects) x 4 (20% of 20).
+- No Civilians Injured: Awarded when no civilians suffer injuries, be it gunfire, less-lethal weapons or aids.
+Points: 5
+- No Officers Downed: Bonus based on the amount of incapacitated officers.
+Points: 10 - ((Number of downed officers)/(Total Number of officers) x 10).
+- Player Uninjured: Bonus based on the amount of players that sustained no injuries during a mission.
+Points: 5 - ((Number of downed officers)/(Total Number of officers) x 5).
+- Report Status to TOC: Bonus based on the amount of reports to TOC.
+Points: (Number of reports made)/(Total Number of reportable characters) x 10.
+- All Evidence Secured: Bonus based on the amount of evidence collected.
+Points: (Number of evidence collected)/(Total Number of evidence) x 5.

+* Penalties:

+- Unauthorized use of Force: Given when the team incapacitates a suspect, be it by gunfire, sniper fire, less-lethal weapons or aids or breaching charges.
+Points: -5 per suspect.
+- Unauthorized use of Deadly Force: Given when the team kills a suspect, be it by gunfire, sniper fire, less-lethal weapons or aids or breaching charges.
+Points: -20 per suspect.
+- Incapacitated a Hostage: Given when the team incapacitates a hostage, be it by gunfire, sniper fire, less-lethal weapons or aids or breaching charges.
+Points: -20 per hostage.
+- Killed a Hostage: Given when the team kills a hostage, be it by gunfire, sniper fire, less-lethal weapons or aids or breaching charges.
+The death of a hostage results in failure of the mission.
+Points: -50 per hostage.
+- Injured a fellow officer: Given when an officer wounds another officer, be it by gunfire or sniper fire.
+Points: -10 per officer.
+- Incapacitated a fellow officer: Given when an officer incapacitates another officer, be it by gunfire, sniper fire, less-lethal weapons or aids or breaching charges.
+Other officers may turn on the incapacitator.
+Points: -25 per officer.
+- Tased a fellow officer: Given when an officer uses a taser another officer.
+Points: -5 per infraction.
+- Triggered a Trap: Given when an officer opens a door with an alarm or booby trap attached to it.
+Points: -10 per trap.
+- Failed to apprehend fleeing suspect: Given when a suspect escapes the perimeter of the mission area.
+Points: -5 per suspect.
+- Failed to report a downed officer: Given when a downed officer is not reported to TOC: Points: -5 per downed officer
+- Failed to report a downed suspect: Given when a downed suspect is not reported to TOC: Points: -5 per downed suspect
+- Failed to report a downed hostage: Given when a downed hostage is not reported to TOC: Points: -5 per downed hostage

 #### FILES MODIFIED ####
 Content/Classes/SwatEffects.u